-2. The Finance and General Purposes Committee
+2. The Finance Committee

-The Committee shall meet at least four times per annum.
 The chair will be nominated by the Fire Authority.
 If the chair is unable to attend, the committee shall appoint a chair from amongst its members.
 The Committee shall have the following functions:

-- Supervision of the process of investigation and determination of complaints of breach of the authority's code of conduct for members - 2.
+- 1. Supervision of the process of investigation and determination of complaints of breach of the authority's code of conduct for members - 2.
 The granting of dispensations to members pursuant to S33 of the Localism Act 2011 insofar as this responsibility is not delegated to the Monitoring Officer - 3.
 Ensuring that members of the Fire and Rescue Authority are adequately trained in their obligations under the code of conduct.

 - 1. Review and report on the quarterly and annual financial statements of the authority. - 2.
 Consider and make recommendations to the authority for the proposed Revenue and Capital Budgets and medium term financial plans. - 3.
 Consider any changes in the budget allocations arising from changes in strategic policies and service plans. - 4.
-Consider any proposals for growth or budget reductions. - 5.
-Consider the revenue and capital budgets, medium term financial plan, council tax levels and associated information prior to approval by the Fire Authority. - 6.
-Consider Treasury Management policy and strategy and on-going performance. - 7.
-Consider value for money reviews and indicators. - 8.
-Champion the development of conditions of service of staff through the implementation and maintenance of HR strategies
+Consider any proposals for growth or budget reductions.

+- Consider the revenue and capital budgets, medium term financial plan, council tax levels and associated information prior to approval by the Fire Authority. - Consider Treasury Management policy and strategy and on-going performance. - 7.
+Consider value for money reviews and indicators.